-This medicinal product has moderate influence on the ability to drive and use machines.
-Patients should be advised that they may experience adverse reactions such as syncope, somnolence, dizziness, or vertigo during treatment (see section 4.8).
+VALVIX has moderate influence on the ability to drive and use machines.
+Patients should be advised that they may experience adverse reactions such as syncope, somnolence, dizziness, or vertigo during treatment.
 Therefore, caution should be recommended when driving a car or using machines.
 If patients experience these adverse reactions, they should avoid potentially hazardous tasks such as driving or using machines.